jamiewilson/form-to-google-sheets/README.md

 - First, go to [Google Sheets](https://docs.google.com/spreadsheets) and `Start a new spreadsheet` with the `Blank` template.
 - Rename it `Email Subscribers`.
 Or whatever, it doesn't matter.
-- Put the following titles into the first row of the first column:
+- Put the following headers into the first row:

 |   |     A     |   B   | C | ... |
 |---|:---------:|:-----:|:-:|:---:|